Israel these days seems to be increasingly at odds with a good portion of the rest of the world. In just the past few months it has quarreled with:

 After the war, he became the UN Security Council’s unanimous choice, in a vote on May 20, 1948, to try and mediate a settlement in the Palestine-Israeli conflict.

 His murder took place September 17, 1948, carried out by a four-man team of assassins.
 The Stern Gang had been around since 1940.
-Its stated goal was to terminate the British mandate in Palestine and set up a “new totalitarian Hebrew republic,” and one of its members, Yithak Shamir, ended up becoming an Israeli prime minister.
+Its stated goal was to terminate the British mandate in Palestine and set up a “new totalitarian Hebrew republic,” and one of its members, Yitzhak Shamir, ended up becoming an Israeli prime minister.

 It was Shamir, in fact, who ordered Bernadotte’s assassination.
-The man who actually pulled the trigger, Yehoshau Cohen, later became a close confidante of David Ben Gurion and was never charged in the case.
+The man who actually pulled the trigger, Yehoshua Cohen, later became a close confidante of David Ben Gurion and was never charged in the case.

 In October of 2014, shortly after Wallström took over as foreign minister, Sweden became one of the first Western countries to recognize Palestinian statehood.
 Wallström called it “an important step that confirms the Palestinians’ right to self-determination” and added that “We hope that this will show the way for others.”